I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_d3dkmt_signalsynchronizationobject2.md

 `ObjectHandleArray`

 [in] An array of kernel-mode handles to the synchronization events that the context that is specified by the <b>hContext</b> member signals.
 The D3DDDI_MAX_OBJECT_SIGNALED constant, which is defined as 32, indicates the maximum number of synchronization events that the context can signal.

+`Flags`

+[in] A <a href="..\d3dukmdt\ns-d3dukmdt-_d3dddicb_signalflags.md">D3DDDICB_SIGNALFLAGS</a> structure that indicates, in bit-field flags, signaling behavior.

+`BroadcastContextCount`

+[in] The number of additional contexts in the array that <b>BroadcastContext</b> specifies.

+`BroadcastContext`

+[in] An array of D3DKMT_HANDLE data types that represent kernel-mode handles to the additional contexts to broadcast the event to.
+The D3DDDI_MAX_BROADCAST_CONTEXT constant, which is defined as 64, defines the maximum number of contexts that the OpenGL ICD can broadcast the event to.

+The original context that the <b>hContext</b> member specifies and that owns the event is not an element in the <b>BroadcastContext</b> array.
+For example, if the <b>BroadcastContext</b> array contains one element, the OpenGL ICD sends the event to the owning context (<b>hContext</b>) and broadcasts to that one additional context.

 ## Requirements